-Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Senators Say Russia Probe Is 'Incomplete'; Trump Jr. May Return To The Hill

 This week in the Russia investigations: A progress report — sort of — from the Senate Intelligence Committee; Robert Mueller meets the author of the dossier; and Donald Trump Jr. may have a date on Capitol Hill.